sense12/sense12-api/README.md

 # Dependencies
-1. Vendoring with setup.py see `make release`
+1. Vendoring with setup.py see `make build`
-2. Isolation of environment, see `make dev`.
+2. Isolation of environment, see `make venv`.
 And use `source ./venv/bin/activate`

 # Config